 USA.
-The Disney set has a larger variant (I believe it is called "King of Chess"), but that is much rarer as this one, which is on its turn rarer as he plastic sets.
+The pewter Disney set has a larger variant (3 3/4"=9.5 cm), but that is much rarer as this one, which is on its turn rarer as he plastic sets.
 We see Mickey Mouse, Minny, Donald Duck, Goofy, Pig and the Huey, Dewey or Louie as pawns.
+The figures are true reproductions of original sculpture by American artist Isabelle Macrone.

 - USA, by Disney Corporation, "Micky Mouse"